3 Lessons I’ve Learned at TKS

 This past year has shown me more personal development than I’ve seen in my entire life.
 I went from somebody who thought high school was the epitome of learning to nearly dropping out.
 I went from watching the latest big thing on TV each night to going home and actually working on making it.
 The catalyst?
 TKS.

 When I first joined, I started to realize just how far behind I was; not behind what was expected of me, but miles behind where my real potential was.

-When I finally connected with this idea of experiential learning, it unlocked my ability to take on other concepts TKS had been teaching.
-I started pushing myself hard to look for opportunities where I could expose myself to the right environment to learn new things.
+When I finally connected with this idea of experiential learning, it unlocked my ability to take on other concepts TKS had been teaching me.
+I started pushing myself harder to take advantage of opportunities and new environments where I could mess up and learn new things.
 Want to develop networking skills?
 Go to a conference.
 Better yet, speak at the conference!
 And if you didn’t know how to network, you’ll figure it out.